 - Bristows LLP Full LPC/GDL course fees and £8,000 maintenance for both courses

-- Browne Jacobson LLP Full LPC/GDL course fees and £5,000 maintenance for both courses
+- Browne Jacobson LLP Full LPC/GDL course fees and a maintenance grant for both courses

 - Burges Salmon LLP Full course fees and £7,000 maintenance